dustinpfister/blog_posts/_posts/js-promise-resolve-reject.md

 });
 ```

-## 2 - Using Promise reject or resolve in place of the Promise constructor
+### 1.6 - Using Promise reject or resolve in place of the Promise constructor

-Say for some reason I just simply want to start off with a resolve promise object, or for whatever extenuating circumstance I want a resolve promise object right now for a task that will not take much time.
+So then say for some reason I just simply want to start off with a resolve promise object, or for whatever extenuating circumstance I want a resolve promise object right now for a task that will not take much time.
 I could use the Promise constructor to create a promise and then just call resolve inside the body of the function that I pass the resolve constructor.
 This might work, but it is not really a professional way to go about doing it.
 There are a number of methods in the Promise prototype object, and a javaScript developer should be aware of them and what they are used for.

 So there is no need to do create a simple Promise with the Promise constructor that just resolves right away as there is the Promise.resolve method that can be use for this purpose.